Alfred Wintle: First World War

 He was sent back to England to convalesce by the "infernal quacks"; it appeared that his war was over but Wintle had other ideas.
 He was soon planning his escape from the Southern General Hospital back to the front, attending a nurses-only dance in their billets (disguised as a nurse) before finally making his escape.
 He recorded that his monocle was a dead give-away and the particularly unpleasant matron was unimpressed with his antics.

-Wintle entrained for France with a warrant signed by a friend of his father's; he had a "moderately successful year of action" with the 119th Battery, 22nd Brigade, Royal Field Artillery (RFA).
-His Military Cross was gazetted in the London Gazette of 2 April 1919, and the citation was published on 10 December.
-According to his obituary, he received his MC in the mail the same day it was announced in the London Gazette.
+Wintle entrained for France with a warrant signed by a friend of his father's; he had a "moderately successful year of action" with the 119th Battery, 27th Brigade, Royal Field Artillery (RFA).
+His Military Cross was gazetted in The London Gazette of 2 April 1919, and the citation was published on 10 December.
+According to his obituary, he received his MC in the mail the same day it was announced in The London Gazette.
 The citation read:

-For marked gallantry and initiative on 4th Nov.
-1918 near Jolimentz.
-He went forward with the infantry to obtain information and personally accounted for 35 prisoners.
-On 9th Nov. he took forward his section well in front of the infantry and throughout the day he showed initiative of a very high order and did excellent work.
+For marked gallantry and initiative on 4th November, 1918, near Jolimetz.
+He went forward with the infantry to obtain information, and personally accounted for thirty-five prisoners.
+On 9th November, 1918, he took forward his section well in front of the infantry, and throughout the day he showed initiative of a very high order and did excellent work.

 Wintle later recalled that he could not remember anything about either incident.

+Interwar years

-He is said to have regarded the period between the First and Second World War as "intensely boring".
+Wintle is said to have regarded the period between the First and Second World War as "intensely boring".
+He remained in the Army as a cavalry officer.
+For four years he was seconded as an instructor in English at a French military school.